seyedrazavi/blog.srazavi.com/_posts/2020-04-28-are-our-minds-like-computers-1.markdown

 ## References

 Edelman, Gerald, and Giulio Tononi.
 2008.
-A Universe Of Consciousness: How Matter Becomes Imagination.
+A Universe Of Consciousness How Matter Becomes Imagination: How Matter Becomes Imagination.
 Basic Books.

 Fodor, Jerry A. 1987.
 Psychosemantics: The Problem of Meaning in the Philosophy of Mind.
 MIT Press.

 Hutto, Daniel D., Erik Myin, Anco Peeters, and Farid Zahnoun.
 2018.
-"The Cognitive Basis of Computation: Putting Computation in Its Place".
+‘The Cognitive Basis of Computation: Putting Computation in Its Place’.
 In The Routledge Handbook of the Computational Mind, edited by Mark Sprevak and Matteo Colombo, 272–82.
 London: Routledge.

 Koch, Christof.
 2019.
 The Feeling of Life Itself: Why Consciousness Is Widespread but Can’t Be Computed.
 MIT Press.